 - Duration: 118 minutes

-Jeff Bridges as “The Dude” is the iconic, stereotypical and always surprising Venice Beach hippie who finds himself involved in a hostage situation.
+Jeff Bridges as “The Dude” is the iconic, stereotypical, and always surprising Venice Beach hippie who finds himself involved in a hostage situation.

 The film also follows “The Dude’s” best friends, including the best character John Goodman has ever portrayed, a wacky Vietnam vet named Walter, and Donny, who is the strange, easy-going hero.

 The psychedelic and surreal feel of this movie makes audiences wonder what exactly it’s about, but that may be the point, since “The Dude” doesn’t care much for those things.
-And this cult classic is a tour of the city of Los Angeles: from restaurants to bowling alleys, the film shows some of the places in the city that have become iconic.
+This cult classic is a tour of the city of Los Angeles: from restaurants to bowling alleys, the film shows some of the places in the city that have become iconic.

 Die Hard (1988)